 According to the experts cited by WBIR, the fall colors are expected to peak toward the end of October.
 The best time to take your scenic drives through the Smokies to experience fall at its finest is right around Halloween!

-The leaves should begin to change around the first week of October.
+The leaves typically start to change around early to mid October.
+Fall foliage is most vibrant when temperatures are in the 70s during the day and drop into the 40s at night.
+East Tennessee has seen temperatures in the high 80s this October, causing leaves to change later than usual.
+As temperatures get cooler, the leaves turn brighter reds, oranges, and yellows!
 The highest elevations of the Smoky Mountains will likely have their most vibrant fall colors around mid October, and leaves in the surrounding area are expected to peak about a week later.

 How to Follow the 2018 Smoky Mountain Fall Foliage